shaan7/markdown-resume/examples/source/sample.md

 ### Experience {#experience}

 SoStronk
-: *Tech Lead - Desktop App*
+: *Tech Lead - Qt5 based Desktop App*
   __2014-present__
   Laid the foundations, implemented and maintained SoStronk's cross-platform desktop application.
 Based on Qt5/QML and a focus on performance, the app's fluid interface helps players find the match they are interested in.

-: *Engineering - CS:GO Anticheat*
+: *Senior Software Engineer - CS:GO Anticheat*
   Responding to popular demand, SoStronk Anticheat uses powerful kernel-based protection against cheats and other bad actors.
 The solution tightly integrates a Windows Kernel Driver, NT Service and CS:GO Helper Library.
 This complexity is invisible to the player with one-click installs and automatic error reporting.

-: *Engineering - CS:GO Matchmaking*
+: *Senior Software Engineer - CS:GO Matchmaking*
   Started from scratch and implemented a Glicko2-based matchmaking platform.
 The delicate balance of "the best match" and "the quickest match" was the result of algorithm optimizations that leverage knowledge about the game.

-: *Engineering - SoStronk API*
+: *Senior Software Engineer - SoStronk API*
   Worked on statemachine-based distributed game lobbies that provides API starting from matchmaking to gameserver interaction.
 Based on Go and Google App Engine, SoStronk's player lobbies can scale to almost any load.

-: *Product Analytics & Customer Support*
+: *Contributor - Product Analytics & Customer Support*
   Worked closely with product ideation making sure that features are designed with Mixpanel analytics and user feedback in mind.
 Frugal handling of Customer Support with deep understanding of the platform helped keep users happy.

 KDE Community